How Employee Bonuses Are Taxed by the IRS

 How the IRS taxes employees

 Federal taxes: Federal taxes are calculated based on total annual income and are usually due in April.
-Here are links to the 2020 and 2021 tax brackets.
+Here are links to the 2023 and 2024 tax brackets.

-Federal FICA taxes: In addition to regular income taxes, bonus income is subject to Social Security and Medicare tax.
-Often referred to as payroll tax, you may see it listed as FICA on a pay stub, which is short for Federal Insurance Contributions Act.
+Federal FICA taxes: In addition to regular income taxes, bonus pay is subject to Social Security and Medicare tax.
+Often referred to as payroll tax, you may see it listed as FICA on a pay stub, which is short for the Federal Insurance Contributions Act.
 Employees who earn over $200,000 are subject to additional Medicare taxes of 0.9%.

 State taxes: Unless employees live and work in a state with no income tax, they should count on paying state taxes as well.